chevah/geck/content/tickets.rst

 * For text files, try to use the descriptions or create a dedicate wiki page.
 * For logs, errors, long code samples from test reviews, use gist.github.com.
-* For pictures and other non/text data, you can attach these.
+* For pictures and other non/text data, you can attach these as a last resort.

 It is ok to attach screenshots as a last resort but always try to describe the issue in a way where the screenshot is not really required and where you can report a text log or text error.